mdmsoft/yii2-admin/docs/guide/basic-usage.md

 Admin Module
 ------------
 - `layout` default to 'left-menu'.
 Set to null if you want use your current layout.
-- `menus` Change listed menu avaliable for module.
+- `menus` Change listed menu available for module.

 Using module in configuration